engrosamaali91/mybotshop/README.md

 Let’s build an action graph to control a robot in Isaac Sim the Jetbot.

-Follow this [tutorial](https://docs.omniverse.nvidia.com/isaacsim/latest/gui_tutorials/tutorial_gui_omnigraph.html#isaac-sim-app-tutorial-gui-omnigraph:~:text=22%20/%2000%3A32-,Try%20It%20Out,-%EF%83%81)to import NVIDIA robot 'jetbot' in the scene and create action graph for the differential drive robot
+Follow this [tutorial](https://docs.omniverse.nvidia.com/isaacsim/latest/gui_tutorials/tutorial_gui_omnigraph.html#isaac-sim-app-tutorial-gui-omnigraph:~:text=22%20/%2000%3A32-,Try%20It%20Out,-%EF%83%81) to import NVIDIA robot 'jetbot' in the scene and create action graph for the differential drive robot